awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-file.md

 ## Create or Upload a File \(Console\)<a name="how-to-create-file-console"></a>

-You can use the AWS CodeCommit console to create a file and add it to a branch in an AWS CodeCommit repository\.
+You can use the CodeCommit console to create a file and add it to a branch in a CodeCommit repository\.
 As part of creating the file, you can provide your user name and an email address\.
 You can also add a commit message so other users understand who added the file and why\.
 You can also upload a file directly from your local computer to a branch in a repository\.

 **To add a file to a repository**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the repository where you want to add a file\.